pbaranchikov/stash-eol-check/README.md

 Of course, you need to download ojdbc6.jar file preparatorily.

 ## Version history

+### Version 0.5.1
+- Fixed build failures in Stash 3.8 and newer

 ### Version 0.5
 - Fixed exception, thrown when a file matched multiple exclusion patterns